Spanning Structures in Walker--Breaker Games: Introduction

 \section{Introduction}

 We study Walker--Breaker games, a variant of the well-known \textit{Maker--Breaker} positional games, recently introduced by Espig, Frieze, Krivelevich and Pegden in~\cite{EFKP15}.
-Given two positive integers, $a$ and $b$, a finite set $X$ and $\cF\subseteq 2^X$, in the biased $(a:b)$ Maker--Breaker game $(X,\cF)$, two players, \emph{Maker} and \emph{Breaker} take turns in claiming previously unclaimed elements of $X$ until all of them are claimed.
+Given two positive integers, $a$ and $b$, a finite set $X$ and $\cF\subseteq 2^X$, in the biased $(a:b)$ Maker--Breaker game $(X,\cF)$, two players, \emph{Maker} and \emph{Breaker} take turns in claiming previously unclaimed elements of $X$ until all of them are claimed, with Maker going first.
 The parameters $a$ and $b$ are referred to as biases of Maker, respectively Breaker, the set $X$ is referred to as \emph{the board} of the game, and the members of $\cF$ are called the \emph{winning sets}.
 When there is no risk of confusion and $X$ is known, we use only $\cF$ to denote the game $(X,\cF)$.
 Maker wins the game $\cF$ if, by the end of the game, she claims all elements of some $F \in \cF$.
 Breaker wins otherwise.
-Maker--Breaker games are one of the most studied representatives of positional games and more about these games and some others can be found in~\cite{BeckBook,HKSSbook}.